Add Elasticsearch user settingsedit

 -

-(the default) otherwise.
-Closed indices are a data loss risk: closed indices are not included when you when you make cluster configuration changes, such as scaling to a different capacity, failover, and many other operations.
-Lastly, closed indices can lead to inaccurate disk space counts.Closed indices are a data loss risk.
-Enable this setting only temporarily.
+for previous versions.
+In versions 7.1 and below, closed indices represent a data loss risk: if you close an index, it is not included in snapshots and you will not be able to restore the data.
+Similarly, closed indices are not included when you make cluster configuration changes, such as scaling to a different capacity, failover, and many other operations.
+Lastly, closed indices can lead to inaccurate disk space counts.For versions 7.1 and below, closed indices represent a data loss risk.
+Enable this setting only temporarily for these versions.

 -